unitymakesus/ncecf/wp-content/plugins/the-events-calendar-filterbar/readme.txt

 * Tweak - Load plugin text domain on the new `tribe_load_text_domains` action hook, which fires on `init` instead of on the `plugins_loaded` hook.
 [FBAR-94]
 * Fix - Prevent PHP errors from happening during bulk activation or deactivation of the plugin [TCMN-53]
 * Fix - Update events, venues, and organizers to use dynamic labels.
 [FBAR-82]
-* Fix - Additional Fields filter so that it only shows the individual values and not a combination of values choosen.
+* Fix - Additional Fields filter so that it only shows the individual values and not a combination of values chosen.
 [FBAR-88]
 * Language - 2 new strings added, 34 updated, 3 fuzzied, and 6 obsoleted

 = [4.9.3] 2020-03-23 =